iankressin/eql/docs/query.md

 GET * FROM tx WHERE block = latest, value > 0 ON eth
 ```

-The where clause is currently only **available** for **transactions** and **logs** queries, and they work differently for each.
+The where clause is currently only **available** for **transactions** and **logs** queries, and they work differently for each type.

-For **transactions** queries, the `WHERE` clause demand user to specify the a block number, list of block numbers, or a block range, which is used to filter the transactions by the block they are included in.
+For **transactions** queries, the `WHERE` clause requires users to specify a block number, list of block numbers, or block range to filter transactions by the block they are included in.
-Alongside the block height, users can also filter transactions by any other field using the operators described [below](#available-operators), which will be used to filter the transactions accordingly in memory.
+Users can also filter transactions by any other field using the operators described [below](#available-operators), which will filter the transactions in memory.

 **Example**:
 Get all transactions from the latest block with a value greater than 0 ether